rbmanez/Prosper-IT-Consulting-Internship/README.md

 - Git (Source Control)

 #### 1. What is the issue?
-The issue with this story was that the layout for the Location Data App was visually unorganized.
+The issue with this story was that the layout for the Location Data App's page was visually unorganized.
 This story required clearly separating each section into their own container and adding their own image or graphic.

 This story had optional requirements to include a map of the user's current location and also to include an additional API source for local information.